OxygenCobalt/Auxio/info/FAQ.md

 for separators and then extract artists that way is that it risks mangling artists that don't actually have collaborators, such as "Black Country, New Road" becoming "Black Country".

+#### Why does Auxio not detect disc numbers on my device?
+If your device runs Android 10, then Auxio cannot parse a disc from the media database due to a regression introduced by Google in that version.
+If your device is running another version, please file an issue.

 #### ReplayGain isn't working on my music!
 This is for a couple reason:
 - Auxio doesn't extract ReplayGain tags for your format.
 This is a problem on ExoPlayer's end and should be investigated there.
 - Auxio doesn't recognize your ReplayGain tags.
 This is usually because of a non-standard tag like ID3v2's `RVAD` or an unrecognized name.

+#### My lossless audio sounds lower-quality in Auxio!
+This is a current limitation with the ExoPlayer.
+Basically, all audio tend is downsampled to 16-bit PCM audio, even if the source audio is higher quality.
+I can enable something that might be able to remedy such, but implementing it fully may take some time.

+#### Why is playback distorted when I play my FLAC/WAV files?
+ExoPlayer, while powerful, does add some overhead when playing exceptionally high-quality files (2000+ KB/s bitrate, 90000+ Hz sample rate).
+This is worsened by the ReplayGain system, as it has to copy the audio buffer no matter what.
+This results in choppy, distorted playback in some case as audio data cannot be delivered in time.
+Sadly, there is not much I can do about this right now.

 #### What is dynamic ReplayGain?
 Dynamic ReplayGain is a quirk setting based off the FooBar2000 plugin that dynamically switches from track gain to album